netx-ulx/P4Visor/readme.md

 [--real_source *path_to_p4_program*]
 ```

-- The path of any additional programs to be merged (separated by space):
+- The path of any additional program to be merged (separated by spaces, if more than one):
 ```
 [--l *path_to_p4_program* ... *path_to_p4_program*]
 ```

-- The name of the merged JSON file:
+- The name of the output JSON file:
 ```
 [--json_mg *path_to_dir_with_name.json*]
 ```